Keeping your home safe from fire

-Humberside Fire and Rescue will carry out a home safety check for you if you ask.
+Humberside Fire and Rescue officers are also happy to carry out a home safety check for you if you ask them to.
 Give them a call on 01724 295900.

-- Fit smoke alarms upstairs and downstairs and test them every week.
+- Test your smoke alarms every week.
 Remember to change the batteries regularly

 - Make a fire action plan so everyone in your home knows how to get out in a fire.
 We can help advise on this or put you in touch with a friends in the fire service